KamsiO/Lorien_Legacies_WebApp/README.md

 * [Acknowledgements](#acknowledgements)

 ## Introduction
 "The Lorien Legacies" by Pittacus Lore is one of my favorite book series.
-The dedicated fan website for the series recently went down, and I wanted to create my own fan website which consolidates trivia from the series and fun features like a series based quiz in the likes of a "Harry Potter" house sorting quiz.
+The dedicated fan website for the series recently went down, and I wanted to create my own fan web application which consolidates trivia from the series and fun features like a series based quiz in the likes of a "Harry Potter" house sorting quiz.
 I used this opportunity to pick up new skills in web development like learning JQuery and responsive design using Bootstrap 4 and CSS media queries.
 Altogether, this project is a 4-page celebration of an amazing book series.

 ## Built With
 * HTML5